COSC3020/mergesort-22dcolli-1/README.md

 ## Answer
 Normal Mergesort has a runtime of $\Theta(nlogn)$, but this Mergesort has extra logic(an extra for loop), which will make it $\Theta(n^{2}logn)$.
+Update-To be clearer, I had believed that I had mostly seen mergesort code that only used 1 for loop.
+Here what I innitially meant the nested for loops(2 total for loops) that caused the $n^2$ compared to $n$.
+Both those loops make sure that we iterate ovver every single element.